Student examining artwork inside Tyler.

 Visual Studies Bonus Features

-Visual studies at Tyler features so many extras to make your degree more demanding and interesting — and, honestly, fun.
+Visual studies at Tyler features so many extras to make your degree self-designed and more interesting — and, honestly, fun.

 Visual Studies Field Trips